jzhoubu/MSBD-2018Fall/README.md

->Hi, this is Garvey who's taking courses in Big Data Technology in HKUST.  \
+>Hi, this is Garvey with major in big data technology(BDT) in HKUST.
+This repo is used to record my programimng homework.
->Since I am a now comer to big data even programming, I will take it seriously and record all my homework here **after the deadline**.

-Any better solutions are  welcomed to be contributed.
+> Feel free to send a pull request on the repo to help each other improve the programming skill.

 # Big Data Technology

 ### 5002-Knowledge Discovery and Data Mining
-- Assignment 1-- Hash Tree & FP-Tree
+- Assignment 1-- Hash Tree & Frequent Pattern Tree